carpentries-incubator/data-harvesting-for-agriculture/_episodes/09-R-RStudio-Jill.md

 ### Types of data

-<font color="magenta">Do we need to get into datatypes here?
-Or can we just skip it and get into it when we look at an actual dataset that has columns of different datatypes?</font>
+<font color="magenta">**Do we need to get into datatypes here?
+Or can we just skip it and get into it when we look at an actual dataset that has columns of different datatypes?
+(DENA: Introduce each concept right when we need to know it and right when we're going to use it.
+That way it's directly relevant to what's in front of them next.)**</font>

 R knows various types of data.
 The ones you are likely to come across are: